 The North Carolina Department of Health and Human Services (NCDHHS) Strategic Housing Plan offers goals, objectives, and strategies to help provide affordable, supportive housing for populations served by NCDHHS across the state.
-Specifically, the plan's focus is on maintaining, increasing, and better utilizing permanent supportive housing (PSH) for priority populations served by NCDHHS.8 The NCDHHS and its key partners and stakeholders are committed to using this plan to guide community-based and cross-disability supportive housing over the next five years.
+Specifically, the plan's focus is on maintaining, increasing, and better utilizing permanent supportive housing (PSH) for priority populations served by NCDHHS.10 The NCDHHS and its key partners and stakeholders are committed to using this plan to guide community-based and cross-disability supportive housing over the next five years.
+While the focus of the plan is people with disabilities with ongoing support service needs, the plan also acknowledges the importance of choice and an array of options for people depending on their specific and unique needs.
+To this end, the plan puts forth housing and support options other than PSH to include evidence-based practices such as rapid rehousing11 and standalone tenancy support services such as eviction prevention and housing navigation services, among other things.